unstoppabledomains/domain-profiles/examples/unstoppable-messaging/README.md

 # Unstoppable Messaging demo

 A simple demo of Unstoppable Messaging in a Next.js app.
+Works with any Ethereum wallet address, **domains are optional**.
+An Unstoppable Domain or ENS domain can optionally be used to identify your wallet to other users.

 ## Overview